Tiger: Evolution

 The tiger shares the genus Panthera with the lion, leopard, jaguar and snow leopard.
 Results of genetic analyses indicate that the tiger and snow leopard are sister species whose lineages split from each other between 2.70 and 3.70 million years ago.
 The tiger's whole genome sequencing shows repeated sequences that parallel those in other cat genomes.

 The fossil species Panthera palaeosinensis of early Pleistocene northern China was described as a possible tiger ancestor when it was discovered in 1924, but modern cladistics places it as basal to modern Panthera.
-Panthera zdanskyi lived around the same time and place, and was suggested to be a sister species of the modern tiger when it was examined in 2014.
+Panthera zdanskyi lived around the same time and place and was suggested to be a sister species of the modern tiger when it was examined in 2014.
 However, as of 2023, at least two subsequent studies considered P. zdanskyi likely to be a synonym of P. palaeosinensis, noting that its proposed differences from that species fell within the range of individual variation.
-The earliest appearance of the modern tiger species in the fossil record are jaw fragments from Lantion in China that are dated to the early Pleistocene.
+The earliest appearance of the modern tiger species in the fossil record are jaw fragments from Lantian County in China that are dated to the early Pleistocene.

-Middle- to late-Pleistocene tiger fossils have been found throughout China, Sumatra and Java.
-Prehistoric subspecies include Panthera tigris trinilensis and P. t. soloensis of Java and Sumatra and P. t. acutidens of China; late Pleistocene and early Holocene fossils of tigers have also been found in Borneo and Palawan, Philippines.
-Fossil specimens of tigers have also been reported from the Middle-Late Pleistocene of Japan.
+Middle to late Pleistocene tiger fossils have been found throughout China, Sumatra and Java.
+Prehistoric subspecies include Panthera tigris trinilensis and P. t. soloensis of Java and Sumatra and P. t. acutidens of China; late Pleistocene and early Holocene tiger fossils have also been found in Borneo and Palawan, Philippines.
+Putative tiger fossils reported from the late Pleistocene in Japan represent the cave lion Panthera spelaea, as indicated by mitochondrial and nuclear genome analysis.

 Results of a phylogeographic study indicate that all living tigers have a common ancestor that lived between 108,000 and 72,000 years ago.
 Genetic studies suggest that the tiger population contracted around 115,000 years ago due to glaciation.
 Modern tiger populations originated from a refugium in Indochina and spread across Asia after the Last Glacial Maximum.
 As they colonised northeastern China, the ancestors of the South China tiger intermixed with a relict tiger population.